bolee222/art-sonification-survey/content/docs/Ponify Demo/index.md

 ---

 The following showcases the musical sounds generated automatically by Ponify, using a painting image as input.
-Explore the audio files below to understand how the sound files capture the dynamic elements of the painting.
+Explore the audio files below to understand **how the sound files capture the dynamic elements of the painting**.

 ##### POSIFY DEMO